torallify/recipe-nutrition-rating-analysis/README.md

 We performed a gridsearch of the alpha hyperparameter, with the possible values of [0.01, 0.1, 1].
 In addition, we perform cross-validation with 3-folds to validate the optimal alpha value.

-The hyperparameter that performed the best was the alpha value of 0.01, which demonstrated a MAE value of 0.756.
+The hyperparameter that performed best was alpha = 0.01, which demonstrated an MAE value of 0.756.

 The final model with the additional feature engineering is a small improvement over the base line.
 (MAE 0.756 vs. MAE 0.760) Further improvement to the existing model can be done by gridsearching over more hyperparameters and increasing the max iterations from the default 1000 intereations.